adlsdztony/1340GP/README.md

 // create notice
 Notice notice(x, y, width, height, title, selection);
 ```
-you can create a window with a selection.
+You can create a window with a selection.
 ```c++
 // pass the current keyboard and screen to the notice int i = notice.select(&keyboard, &screen);